Why Kim Kardashian Deleted Her Instagram Photo?

 Kim follows up with a sexy post on Snapchat

 The reality star posted another social media snap not long after deleting the Instagram photo in which she was lounging while dressed in fur.
-She showed off her famous derriere in the Snapchat photo but she wore a pair of velour pants with the word “Daddy” written on them. the 36-year-old also shared a Snapchat photo of boxes of Yeezy shoes.
+She showed off her famous derriere in the Snapchat photo but she wore a pair of velour pants with the word “Daddy” written on them.
+The 36-year-old also shared a Snapchat photo of boxes of Yeezy shoes.
 The shoes are from her husband Kanye West’s Season 5 partnership with Adidas.
 The photo highlighted one pair that was perched on top of a box while the rest of the boxes occupied an entire wall.

 Kim has become more active on social media

 The fact that Kim deleted the recent snap posted on Monday definitely raises questions and a bit of worry that she might be planning to get off social media.
-However, things seem to be back to normal and she has recently been very active on social media.
+However, things seem to be back to normal, and she has recently been very active on social media.
 The reality star even shared a Snapchat video about her cosmetic treatment to make her belly button look like it did before she got pregnant.

-Kim is therefore not afraid to post personal content on social media and the fact that she has posted more content after deleting the specific Instagram snap means she will still be active.
+Kim is therefore not afraid to post personal content on social media, and the fact that she has posted more content after deleting the specific Instagram snap means she will still be active.
 She has her own reasons for pulling down the post, perhaps because she did not like something about it.
 This is reassuring to her fans who missed her dearly when she went social media silent for about three months.
 However, this was because she was dealing with a lot back then.

 The reality star had been robbed at gunpoint and the ordeal left her traumatized, hence she needed time to recover.